tjoyner/ofvioletsandlicorice/chapter17.md

 Daniel got up from the table, nervously.
 Then he sat down.
 He didn't know what to say except that everything seemed to be plunging into absurdity.

-Nicole arrived to break the silence, pouting, saying: "As usual, at the beginning it was 'no.' By the end of the call, she said that she would discuss it with you and then decide.
+Nicole arrived to break the silence, pouting, saying, "As usual, at the beginning it was 'no.' By the end of the call, she said that she would discuss it with you and then decide.
 I was wrong to tell her that Maria took care of the wines for her father.
 She immediately thought it was a conspiracy between you two to get me away from her."

 This time, Daniel laughed.
 He said, "It would have been better to tell her that Maria was a dancer in a club, for Christ's sake, or a bouncer at a gay disco.
 Why did you have to tell her she dealt with wine?"
 <!-- Page 130 -->